Composer Bernard Rands

 to recording it.
 There’s the CRI, which I did myself.
 I conducted

 the pieces on that, and therefore I have to say at this point that I was fairly

 BR: Yes, I am

-very, very good.
+very good.
 Riccardo Muti did the two Le Tambourin Suites and Ceremonial 3.
 By the time we recorded

 BR: We did it

 to education concerts.
 Then we took it on tour for eight concerts around

-the United States, and then we did it for Radiothon and
+the United States, and then we did it for Radiothon and something else.

-Yes.

 The third piece on the new CD is conducted by Gerard Schwarz.
 Gerard

 came in at the very last moment to do the Canti Dell’Eclisse because Muti was sick.